-Passport, Belgium Identity Card, University of Antwerp student ID, your Antwerp telephone number, Antwerp address, and cash.
+Passport, Belgium Identity Card, James Madison University student ID, your Antwerp telephone number, Antwerp address, and cash.
 The amount you are charged seems to depend on whether or not you give proof that you are a University of Antwerp student so be certain to bring the above items.